 BGP prefix hijacking, based on accidental misconfiguration or malicious intent, is a problem that continuously pests Internet organizations and users, resulting in high-profile incidents.
-State-of-the-art solutions, proposed in research or adopted in daily operations, are not able to counter this situation due to issues related to: (i) attacker evasion (i.e., comprehensiveness of detection, e.g., for MitM attacks), (ii) inaccuracy of detection alerts, which results in (iii) slow manual verification and mitigation processes, and (iv) incompatibility with practical needs of network operators in terms of information privacy and flexibility of countermeasures.
+State-of-the-art solutions, proposed in research or adopted in daily operations, are not able to counter this situation due to issues related to: (i) attacker evasion (i.e., comprehensiveness of detection, e.g., for MitM attacks), (ii) problematic accuracy of detection alerts (resulting in (iii) slow manual verification and mitigation processes), and (iv) incompatibility with the real-world needs of network operators for information privacy and flexibility of countermeasures.

-In this work, we proposed ARTEMIS, a self-operated control-plane approach to counter BGP prefix hijacking.
-ARTEMIS departs from the common approach of third-party detection and notification systems, instead exploiting local information and real-time BGP feeds from publicly available monitoring services, in order to provide an accurate, comprehensive and timely detection.
-This detection approach is highly effective and enables a automatable, configurable, and timely mitigation of hijacking events, which satisfies the needs and requirements of operators (as, e.g., expressed in our survey).
-Moreover, as part of our study, we demonstrated the value of public monitoring infrastructure for hijacking detection, and showed that the planned transitions to more pervasive real-time streaming can bring substantial benefits.
+In this work, we proposed ARTEMIS, a self-operated control-plane approach for defending against BGP prefix hijacking.
+ARTEMIS departs from the common approach of third-party detection/notification systems, and exploits local information and real-time BGP feeds from publicly available monitoring services in order to provide an accurate, comprehensive and timely detection.
+This detection approach enables a potentially automated, configurable, and timely mitigation of hijacking events, that satisfies the needs and requirements of operators (as e.g., expressed in our survey) and is highly effective, based on currently used practices and outsourcing security models.
+Moreover, as part of our study, we demonstrated the high capability of public monitoring infrastructure for hijacking detection, and showed that the planned transitions to more pervasive real-time streaming can bring substantial benefits.
 Our simulation results support the feasibility of the ARTEMIS approach while our real-world experiments show that it is possible to neutralize the impact of hijacking attacks within a minute, a radical improvement compared to the defenses used in practice by networks today.